imagej/imagej.github.io/_pages/news/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 -   [Fiji](/fiji) is available at: {% include github org='fiji' repo='fiji' label='fiji/fiji' %}
 -   For additional help, use the [ImageJ Forum](/help).

 The search engines will point you to both [https://imagej.net/>](https://imagej.net/) and [<http://developer.imagej.net/>](http://developer.imagej.net/).
 Avoid using [<http://developer.imagej.net/](http://developer.imagej.net/) for anything these days.
 It is a legacy site, in the process of being totally phased out.
-If you are looking for downloads, see the [Downloads](Downloads) page.
+If you are looking for downloads, see the [/downloads](/downloads) page.

 Configure your environment
 --------------------------